GolfPapaEcho/CSF/README.md

 Instructions for CSFCamera.py

 Type the command (without the double quotes and with the stars replaced by your choice of numbers.
-The 'uniqueRunName' should be your choice of a unique name for the run and must be in 'quotes'): - "nohup python3 CSFCamera.py --Frequency ** --DutyCycle ** --TimeLapse **** --RunFolder 'uniqueRunName'" To terminate press and hold Ctrl & C or Cmd & C.
+The 'uniqueRunName' should be your choice of a unique name for the run and must be in 'quotes' and contain no spaces or special characters.): -
+"nohup python3 CSFCamera.py --Frequency ** --DutyCycle ** --TimeLapse **** --RunFolder 'uniqueRunName'"
+To terminate press and hold Ctrl & C or Cmd & C.
 TimeLapse is the number of seconds between image captures e.g.